 The rangeland does differentiate from the pasture land because it possesses the native vegetation in the lap of nature.
 There is a controlled type of burning in the rangeland.

-The management practice of the rangeland is the inclusion of controlling the animals from massive grazing.
+The management practice of the rangeland is controlling the animals from massive grazing.
 It includes the areas with the seeded species such as crested wheatgrass but possesses extensive management like the native species.

 The animals use it for grazing.
 They seem to be suitable for the livestock in grazing.
 Grazing lands are inferred as those lands where the flora gets dominated by the grass or the grass-like vegetation.